 Following the success of the e-Choupal, the Company launched Choupal Saagar, a physical infrastructure hub that comprises collection and storage facilities and a unique rural hypermarket that offers multiple services under one roof.
 This landmark infrastructure, which has set new benchmarks for rural consumers also incorporates farmer facilitation centres with services such as sourcing, training, cafeteria, banking, investment services, fuel station etc. 23 'Choupal Saagars' have commenced operations in the states of Madhya Pradesh, Maharashtra and Uttar Pradesh.

 To know more about ITC Agri Business' Rural Marketing initiatives, click here

 ITC has been a significant exporter of seafood from India since 1971.
-It exports frozen as well as cooked shrimps and other seafood products to Japan, USA and Europe.
+It exports frozen as well as cooked shrimps and other seafood products to Europe, Japan, Middle East, Russia, USA, Vietnam etc.

 A Customer Centric Approach

 ITC's Agri Business Division continues to use innovation as its core strategy to retain its position as the one-stop shop for sourcing agri-commodities from India.
 Besides setting benchmarks in quality, reliability and value-added services, ITC is a trendsetter in customer care particularly in commodity trading.
 Major customers include Cargill, among others, who source agriculture commodities and food products from India.